pytgcalls/old_docs/index.md

 > to work with Telegram group calls.

 # Recent changes
+> ## Update of 14/03/2021 - 0.3.3
+> - Added more verbose logs
+> - Added new exception
+> - Updated to layer 125
+> - Fixed installation setup
+> - Reduced FloodWait caused by ResolveUsername
+> - Bug fix

 > ## Update of 14/03/2021 - 0.3.0
 > - Reduced the cpu consumption and ram (Now is supported on 2 core CPU)
 > - Now is supported infinite audio stream